kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 As all the caches are outside of any scheduling algorithm, the prediction is scheduling algorithm independent.
 Thus, based on the configuration, administrator can use various algorithms while keeping the same predictive framework.
-The only requirements for any scheduling algoritm is to implement ``ScheduleAlgorithm`` [interface](../../plugin/pkg/scheduler/algorithm/scheduler_interface.go).
+The only requirements for any scheduling algorithm is to implement ``ScheduleAlgorithm`` [interface](../../plugin/pkg/scheduler/algorithm/scheduler_interface.go).

 As all the caches are populated via reflectors and informers, the current state can be captured the same way as is done in the scheduler factory.
-Once populated, all reflectors and informeres are stopped since the predication is done independently of the cluster state.
+Once populated, all reflectors and informers are stopped since the predication is done independently of the cluster state.

 At this point the prediction starts: